 Smokers increasingly out in the cold

 These days, because of an active nonsmokers' rights movement, so many workplaces are smoke-free that it's the smokers who are less than comfortable.
 They're the ones who get the stares when they sneak a drag outdoors -- rain, sleet, or shine.
-By the end of the 1990s, a full 79 percent of the nation's worksites with more than 50 employees had formal policies prohibiting smoking or limiting it to separately ventilated areas, according to a Centers for Disease Control and Prevention report issued in November 2000.

 However, other states have more limited bans and many people still work without laws to protect them, or the existing laws aren't enforced.
-In fact, 13 states forbid local communities from adding smoking restrictions above and beyond state law.

 According to Richard L. Barnes, a retired lawyer turned full-time tobacco-control advocate, ridding your workplace of secondhand smoke isn't always an easy battle, but the national statistics are in your favor.
 Remember, he says, "Three out of four adults do not smoke, and there is victory in numbers."

 If you work at a job site that does not protect you from ETS, or if the existing smoke-free policies aren't enforced, here are some strategies to help you clear the air: